 Its adjustable flow rate of 264 GPH is very ideal for bringing more oxygen into the water.
 I adjust it whenever I’m feeding the fish to make sure that the fish food doesn’t get sucked into the filter.

 What I don’t like with this filter are the rigid pipes.
-Although the pipes fit perfectly, I feel like I would break one of them if I try to remove or adjust them during maintenance schedules.
-I wish the manufacturing company consider using more flexible pipes in the future to prevent accidental breaking during installation or maintenance.
+Although the pipes fit perfectly, I feel like I would break one of them if I tried to remove or adjust them during maintenance schedules.
+I hope the manufacturing company considers using more flexible pipes in the future to prevent accidental breaking during installation or maintenance.

-A tank filter that uses a sophisticated technology is hard to encounter these days.
+A tank filter that uses sophisticated technology is hard to encounter these days.
 Fortunately, the Aqueon QuietFlow LED PRO Aquarium Power Filter employs the same technology without compromising its level of performance.
-If you are shopping for a good tank filter, this product should definitely appear in your list.
+If you are shopping for a good tank filter, this product should definitely appear on your list.

-One of the features of this particular filter that brings a smile on my face is its automatic restart function.
+One of the features of this particular filter that brings a smile to my face is its automatic restart function.
 Just like the other models of Aqueon, this one automatically restarts after a sudden power interruption.
-This can literally save me effort on personally restarting the filter especially if I’m so far away from the aquarium at that specific point in time.
+This can literally save me effort on personally restarting the filter, especially if I’m so far away from the aquarium at that specific point in time.

 Another surprising but equally impressive feature of this filter is the LED display.
 It tells me if the filter cartridge is clogged or not.
 I know that this feature is not available in any similar products in the market.
-This is very helpful especially for those who are quite forgetful (like me) and not used to this kind of advanced filters.
+This is very helpful, especially for those who are quite forgetful (like me) and not used to this kind of advanced filter.

 Maintaining this filter involves little to no effort at all.
 The unit is self-priming, so I don’t need to worry about clearing it myself.
 Finally, the adjustable flow rate is also remarkable.
 I can adjust the GPH lower whenever I’m feeding the fish or increase it after the fact.

 One thing that really caught me off guard is how frail the impeller bushings are.
-I thought I have permanently busted my Aqueon when it stopped working.
+I thought I had permanently busted my Aqueon when it stopped working.
 After careful inspection, I found out that the rubber bushing got busted.
-Fortunately, there were spare parts lying around my toolbox and I was able to repair it and put it back into action.
+Fortunately, there were spare parts lying around my toolbox, and I was able to repair them and put them back into action.